hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

+### 4 June 2025

+#### Individuals Charges API

+The following change is now available in Sandbox for versions 3.0

+##### Added

+The following endpoints have been created for tax years 2025-26 onwards:
+- Create or Amend High Income Child Benefit Charge Submission
+- Retrieve High Income Child Benefit Charge Submission
+- Delete High Income Child Benefit Charge Submission

+#### Individual Calculations API

+The following change is now available in Sandbox for versions 7.0

+##### Added

+Add a new `highIncomeChildBenefitCharge` object within the calculation object and a new `highIncomeBenefitCharge` field within `calculation.taxCalculation.incomeTax` for tax years 2025–26 onwards for the following endpoint:
+- Retrieve a Self Assessment Tax Calculation

+#### Individuals Dividends Income API

+The following change is now available in Sandbox for versions 2.0

+##### Added

+The following endpoints have been created for tax years 2025-26 onwards:
+- Create or Amend Additional Directorship and Dividend Information
+- Retrieve Additional Directorship and Dividend Information
+- Delete Additional Directorship and Dividend Information

 ### 30 May 2025

 #### Property Business API